gabyvs/ng2-ue-utils/README.md

 npm install
 ```

-Start the demo app by running
+Start the demo app by running (will use ports 8080 and 3000 by default)
 ```bash
 npm start
 ```